 Booking an Airbnb can be stressful and confusing since it’s often one of the most expensive parts of a trip and one of the most important!
 If you’re looking for some tips on how to book the very best Airbnb for you, I’ve put together my checklist of the most important things to consider before booking your stay.

-Whether you’re aiming for a luxury retreat, or a road trip on a tight budget, hopefully there’s something here to help you make the most of your accomodation and avoid any buyer’s remorse!
+Whether you’re aiming for a luxury retreat or a road trip on a tight budget, hopefully, there’s something here to help you make the most of your accommodation and avoid any buyer’s remorse!